EpiK-Protocol/cayley/docs/glossary.md

 1. ...persisting RDF — storing it — became a thing, and these stores were called triple stores.
 Next they were called quad stores and included information about context and named graphs, then RDF stores, and most recently they call themselves “semantic graph database.” [source](https://neo4j.com/blog/rdf-triple-store-vs-labeled-property-graph-difference/)
 2. Adding a name to the triple makes a "quad store" or named graph. [source](https://en.wikipedia.org/wiki/Triplestore#Related_database_types)

-## Cayley
+## Gateway

-1. Cayley is a quad store that supports multiple storage backends.
+1. Gateway is a quad store that supports multiple storage backends.
 It supports multiple query languages for traversing and filtering the named graphs formed by its quads, and it has associated tooling such as a CLI, HTTP server, and so on.

 ## Gizmo

-1. A [Gremlin/TinkerPop](http://tinkerpop.apache.org/)-inspired query language for Cayley.
-Looks a lot like JavaScript, the syntax is documented [here](https://github.com/cayleygraph/cayley/blob/master/docs/GizmoAPI.md#graphv).
+1. A [Gremlin/TinkerPop](http://tinkerpop.apache.org/)-inspired query language for Gateway.
+Looks a lot like JavaScript, the syntax is documented [here](https://github.com/epik-protocol/gateway/blob/master/docs/GizmoAPI.md#graphv).

 ## g.V\(\)